qjcg/awesome-typst/README.md

 - [typst-theorems](https://github.com/sahasatvik/typst-theorems) - A library for creating numbered theorem environments
 - [typst-undergradmath](https://github.com/johanvx/typst-undergradmath) - A Typst port of [undergradmath](https://gitlab.com/jim.hefferon/undergradmath)
 - [typst-himcm-template](https://github.com/EvanLuo42/typst-himcm-template) - An HiMCM template for Typst
+- [typst-math-template](https://github.com/matthiasGmayer/typst-math-template) - A simple math template that allows for numbered, referenceable theorems and compilation of subfiles that use references.

 ### Music